tehpenguin/tehpenguin.github.io/_posts/2018-1-16-StayAnonymous.md

 <a href="https://itunes.apple.com/us/app/firefox-focus-privacy-browser/id1055677337?mt=8">https://itunes.apple.com/us/app/firefox-focus-privacy-browser/id1055677337?mt=8</a> IOS

-Duck Duck Go is a search engine similar to google, however it does not track your searches or personal information.
+Duck Duck Go is a search engine similar to google, however it does not track your searches or store any personal information.

 <a href="https://duckduckgo.com/">https://duckduckgo.com/</a>